What is the shell?

 Mac and Linux

 For Mac and Linux, which are Unix-based systems, you can access the Unix shell through an application called “Terminal”.
-It is findable like any other piece of software installed on your computer.
+It is available like any other piece of software installed on your computer.

 Windows